cherry-wb/lbd/source/globalvar.rst

 and (Wrapper GetGlobalReg(), GA) translate into Base=$gp and the 16 bits Offset for $gp.

-Beside above code, add the following code to Cpu0AsmPrinter.cpp and it will emit .cpload asm sudo instruction,
+Apart from above code, add the following code to Cpu0AsmPrinter.cpp and it will emit .cpload asm pseudo instruction,

 .. code-block:: c++